parsiya/parsiya.net/content/post/2020/2020-03-13-time-management-lessons/index.markdown

 When you get a new task.
 You can do one of the following:

 * **Delegate**: If someone else can do it, delegate it to them.
-* **Record**: If only you can do the request, but it isn’t urgent, record the request and read the summary to the person with the task (your customer).
+* **Record**: If only you can do the request, but it isn't urgent, record the request and read the summary to the person with the task (your customer).
-    * Record it for later action in a place where it won’t get lost.
+    * Record it for later action in a place where it won't get lost.
     * Make sure that the customer sees you taking action.
     * Ask "Anything else I should capture?"
 * **Do**: If the request is truly urgent, drop what you are working on and do it.